GLSRC/rescomp/docs/_sources/examples.rst.txt

 .. _examples:

 You can find all of these examples in the *bin* folder if you want to run them yourself.
-Their intended order is the given order below.
+Their intended order is given below.

 .. toctree::
     :maxdepth: 2